-Remember wipe off the braking surface on your bike after rides so that your break pads wear out less quickly and on that note if you like using those carbon hoops in the summer, it’s time to swap them out for a cheaper pair of aluminum wheels.
+Remember, wipe off the braking surface on your bike after rides so that your brake pads wear out less quickly and on that note, if you like using those carbon hoops in the summer, it’s time to swap them out for a cheaper pair of aluminum wheels.
 Look for braking pads made for wet conditions for better braking power.

 5. Thicker bar tape